Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • benign tumor during menopause;

-• omission, prolapse of an organ (with such a pathology, the patient needs to wear tight pants to support muscle tissue).
+• prolapse, prolapse of an organ (with this pathology, the patient needs to wear tight-fitting panties to support the muscle tissue).

-The operation is carried out using different technologies, depending on the complexity of the lesion, the experience of doctors, and the available equipment.
+The operation is performed using different technologies, depending on the complexity of the lesion, the experience of doctors, and available equipment.

 Types of hysterectomy

-1. Vaginal (the organ is removed through the vagina without damaging the muscular layer of the abdominal cavity; it can be carried out only if certain conditions are met: the small size of the organ, the elastic walls of the vagina).
+1. Vaginal (the organ is removed through the vagina without damaging the muscle layer of the abdominal cavity; it can be performed only if certain conditions are met: small size of the organ, elastic vaginal walls).

-2. Abdominal-wall or cavitary (intervention occurs through an incision in the anterior abdominal wall).
+2. Abdominal wall or abdominal (intervention occurs through an incision in the anterior abdominal wall).

-3. Laparoscopic (the doctor makes several small incisions from 5 to 10 mm and, using special laparoscopic instruments, an optical system, endoscopic equipment, separates the uterus, removes it through the vagina; thanks to this method, you can also take a biopsy of the uterus - a tissue sample for laboratory research).
+3. Laparoscopic (the doctor makes several small incisions from 5 to 10 mm and, using special laparoscopic instruments, an optical system, and endoscopic equipment, separates the uterus and removes it through the vagina; thanks to this method, it is also possible to take a biopsy of the uterus - a tissue sample for laboratory testing).

-4. Supravaginal extirpation (removal of the organ with preservation of the neck).
+4. Supravaginal extirpation (removal of the organ while preserving the cervix).

-5. Robotic (the intervention is carried out using laparoscopy technology, but with a three-dimensional image; it is difficult to learn how to work, so these are not done in all countries and rarely).
+5. Robotic (the intervention is carried out using laparoscopy technology, but with a three-dimensional image; the operating technique is difficult to learn, so this is not done in all countries and is rare).

 Laparoscopic surgery

-Operative laparoscopy is one of the most advanced methods of treatment.
-With its help, you can not only find out the cause of the disease, but also perform the necessary amount of intervention.
-The current level of development of medicine allows you to perform about 95% of gynecological operations using this technology, including the removal of cysts of the cervix and ovaries.
+Surgical laparoscopy is one of the most progressive treatment methods.
+With its help, you can not only find out the cause of the disease, but also perform the necessary amount of interventions.
+The current level of development of medicine allows us to perform about 95% of gynecological operations using this technology, including removal of cervical and ovarian cysts.
 In this case, the recovery period is much shorter compared to open interventions.

-If an adhesive process is diagnosed in the small pelvis, a severe degree of endometriosis, laparoscopy of the fallopian tubes is prescribed to dissect the adhesions and restore their patency.
-With an ectopic pregnancy, this is a necessary intervention to save life.
-Operations on the fallopian tubes are divided into several types:
+If an adhesive process or severe endometriosis is diagnosed in the small pelvis, laparoscopy of the fallopian tubes is prescribed to cut the adhesions and restore their patency.
+In case of ectopic pregnancy, this is a necessary intervention to save life.
+Surgeries on the fallopian tubes are divided into several types:

 • salpingo-ovariolysis (removal of adhesions to restore patency);

-• fimbriolysis (the surgeon separates the fimbriae - the villi at the ends of the tube, which advance the fertilized egg into the uterus);
+• fimbryolysis (the surgeon separates the fimbriae - the villi at the ends of the tube that propel the fertilized egg into the uterus);

 • salpingoneostomy (creation of a new lumen of the fallopian tube);

-• salpingotomy (removal of an ectopic pregnancy with preservation of the organ);
+• salpingotomy (removal of an ectopic pregnancy while preserving the organ);

 • tubectomy (complete removal).

-In many cases, such interventions can save the life of the patient.
+In many cases, such interventions save the patient’s life.
 They also require a recovery period and regular consultations with specialists.

-After laparoscopy of the fallopian tubes, ovaries, postoperative antibiotic therapy, physiotherapy, and therapeutic exercises are mandatory.
-Within a few hours after the intervention, a woman can get up.
+After laparoscopy of the fallopian tubes and ovaries, postoperative antibiotic therapy, physiotherapy, and therapeutic exercises are required.
+Within a few hours after the intervention, the woman can get up.

-After the removal of the uterus, the woman will not be able to endure and give birth to her child.
-If the fallopian tubes, ovaries were cut out, even assisted reproductive technologies will not help her.
+After removal of the uterus, a woman will not be able to bear and give birth to her child.
+If the fallopian tubes and ovaries were cut out, even assisted reproductive technologies will not help her.
 In addition, menstruation will disappear, the body will stop producing female hormones, and menopause will occur.

-Before laparoscopic surgery, the patient feels fear of pain, consequences, but the next period does not always bring relief.
-In order for a woman not to consider herself inferior, devastated, in addition to the medical component, consultations with a psychologist must be included in the rehabilitation schedule.
+Before laparoscopic surgery, the patient feels fear of pain and consequences, but the next period does not always bring relief.
+In order for a woman not to consider herself inferior or devastated, in addition to the medical component, consultations with a psychologist must be included in the rehabilitation schedule.

-Depending on the woman's age, pathology, condition of the ovaries, the operation is performed with their preservation or cut out along with the uterus.
-Such an intervention is carried out strictly according to indications.
-To correct the hormonal background, the endocrinologist will prescribe a special treatment.
+Depending on the woman’s age, pathology, and condition of the ovaries, the operation is performed with their preservation or excised along with the uterus.
+Such intervention is carried out strictly according to indications.
+To correct hormonal levels, an endocrinologist will prescribe special treatment.

-Almost all women in the postoperative period show clinical symptoms of posthysterectomy syndrome.
-It manifests itself in approximately 32-79% of patients.
-Depending on the stage, its signs can be early (starting from the 1st day) and late - the period from 1 month to a year after the intervention.
+Almost all women in the postoperative period exhibit clinical symptoms of posthysterectomy syndrome.
+It occurs in approximately 32-79% of patients.
+Depending on the stage, its signs can be early (starting on the 1st day) and late - a period from 1 month to a year after the intervention.
 The main symptoms are headache, insomnia, irritability, hot flashes, depression, weakness.
 Restorative therapy is aimed at eliminating them and restoring the body.

-For the first time after the operation, to relieve pain, the woman will be given painkillers and electrophoresis.
-It is also necessary to follow a diet, the diet is expanded gradually.
-Its basis should be protein easily digestible food.
-Stable bowel function without constipation and flatulence contributes to better tissue healing.
-As in the case of removal of the fallopian tubes, the patient is given antibiotics, vitamins.
-Postoperative underwear (underpants) will make you feel more comfortable and support your muscles.
-After being discharged home, the second stage of recovery begins.
+During the first time after surgery, the woman will be given painkillers and electrophoresis to relieve pain.
+It is also necessary to follow a diet; the diet is expanded gradually.
+Its basis should be protein, easily digestible food.
+Stable intestinal function without constipation and flatulence contributes to better tissue healing.
+As in the case of removal of the fallopian tubes, the patient is given antibiotics and vitamins.
+Postoperative underwear (pants) will make you feel more comfortable and support your muscles.
+After discharge home, the second stage of recovery begins.

-Tip: spotting may appear in the first week after the intervention.
-To avoid discomfort, you should use pads and regularly wash yourself with boiled water, decoction of chamomile, sage.
+Advice: spotting may appear in the first week after the intervention.
+To avoid discomfort, you should use pads and regularly wash with boiled water, chamomile, and sage decoction.

-• therapeutic exercises (to avoid problems with urination, defecation, you need to do Kegel exercises that strengthen the walls of the vagina, the muscles of the pelvic floor, prevent the formation of adhesions in the pipes, but you can’t do fitness and running);
+• therapeutic exercises (to avoid problems with urination and defecation, you need to do Kegel exercises, which strengthen the walls of the vagina, the pelvic floor muscles, and prevent the formation of adhesions in the tubes, but you cannot do fitness and running);

-• medication support (to avoid the development of specific diseases - atherosclerosis, diabetes mellitus, after removal of the uterus, the patient should take prophylactic drugs, hormones, if the ovaries are excised);
+• drug support (to avoid the development of specific diseases - atherosclerosis, diabetes mellitus; after removal of the uterus, the patient must take preventive medications, hormones, if the ovaries are removed);

-• acupuncture (impact on active points on the human body contribute to the rapid recovery of the body).
+• acupuncture (impact on active points on the human body contributes to the rapid recovery of the body).

 If the operation was performed in the traditional way through an incision in the abdominal cavity, you can return to your previous life after 6-8 weeks, with laparoscopy - after 2-3.
-You can not take a bath, lift heavy things, have sex.
+You cannot take a bath, lift heavy things, or have sex.
 When the stitches heal, they gradually return to their usual hobbies: fitness, going to the pool, running.

-Tip: removal of uterine fibroids most often leads to loss of organ function.
-To maximize her chances of recovery, a woman should never ignore any changes in women's health, and even more so the appearance of neoplasms.
-Even tiny fibroids detected during ultrasound should immediately become a therapeutic target.
-Expectant tactics will only aggravate the situation and can lead to radical methods of surgical treatment - removal of the uterus, fallopian tubes.
+Advice: removal of uterine fibroids most often leads to loss of organ function.
+To maximize her chances of recovery, a woman should never ignore any changes in women’s health, and especially the appearance of tumors.
+Even tiny myomatous nodes identified during ultrasound should immediately become a therapeutic target.
+Waiting tactics will only worsen the situation and can lead to radical methods of surgical treatment - removal of the uterus and fallopian tubes.

-During this period of life, it is important to pay attention to the mental health of a woman.
-The psychologist examines her condition with the help of psychometric scales, special questionnaires.
-This will help to avoid depression, increase self-esteem, optimize emotional mood.
+During this period of life, it is important to pay attention to a woman’s mental health.
+The psychologist examines her condition using psychometric scales and special questionnaires.
+This will help avoid depression, increase self-esteem, and optimize your emotional state.
 If necessary, the specialist will prescribe sedatives.
-Medical and psychological measures and support of loved ones stabilize the mental state of a woman after radical operations on the genitals.
+Medical and psychological measures and support from loved ones stabilize the mental state of a woman after radical surgery on the genital organs.

-Extirpation of the uterus, fallopian tubes - surgical removal of the organ, is today in second place in terms of the frequency of all surgical interventions in gynecology.
+Extirpation of the uterus and fallopian tubes - surgical removal of an organ, is today in second place in the frequency of all surgical interventions performed in gynecology.
 Often it is the only way out of the current situation.
-The five-year survival rate for all stages of uterine cancer is 94% (at stage 1) and 79% (at stage 2).
-With the help of early diagnosis of gynecological pathologies and a high-quality rehabilitation period, it is possible not only to preserve the health and life of the patient, but also to restore her usefulness as much as possible.
+The five-year survival rate for all stages of uterine cancer is 94% (for stage 1) and 79% (for stage 2).
+With the help of early diagnosis of gynecological pathologies and a high-quality rehabilitation period, it is possible not only to preserve the health and life of the patient, but also to restore her fullness to the maximum extent possible.

 Attention!
-The information on the site is presented by specialists, but is for informational purposes only and cannot be used for self-treatment.
-Be sure to consult a doctor!
+The information on the site is presented by specialists, but is for informational purposes only and cannot be used for independent treatment.
+Be sure to consult your doctor!

 vseoperacii.com

-The postoperative period after removal of the uterus is an important stage in the treatment of a woman, which is fraught with a number of complications, and therefore requires a careful and professional approach.
+The postoperative period after removal of the uterus is an important stage in a woman’s treatment, which is fraught with a number of complications and therefore requires a careful and professional approach.

-Surgery to remove the uterus or hysterectomy is considered to be a well-established and common method of surgical treatment for some serious pathologies that threaten serious problems for women's health.
-The statistics of world medicine claims that almost 1/3 of all women after the age of 40 are forced to undergo such a procedure.
+Surgery to remove the uterus or hysterectomy is considered a fairly well-developed and widespread method of surgical treatment for some serious pathologies that threaten serious problems for women's health.
+World medicine statistics claim that almost 1/3 of all women after 40 years of age are forced to undergo such a procedure.

 Any surgical intervention causes injuries of varying severity associated with damage to various vessels and tissues.
-After the operation to remove the uterus, characteristic damage also remains, and a certain amount of time is needed for the complete restoration of the tissues.
+After surgery to remove the uterus, characteristic damage also remains, and complete tissue restoration requires some time.
 The duration and scheme of rehabilitation measures depends on the individual characteristics of the female body, the severity of the disease, the type of operation and the degree of surgical intervention, aggravating circumstances and postoperative complications.

-In order for the removal of the uterus, what indications are needed?
-The following reasons stand out:
+In order for the uterus to be removed, what indications are necessary?
+The following reasons are highlighted:

 • heavy and prolonged uterine bleeding;